 Last year, Black organizers, leaders and activists from NEC member organizations explored how NEC can be a powerful and committed network for countering the historical and persistent imbalance of resources.
 NEC has not been immune to this racial dichotomy as its structure and membership – consisting largely of white-led organizations – have benefitted from the complex web of systems of privilege and exclusion.
 Guided by a sincere desire to take immediate concrete steps towards rectifying this inequity, we are now acting to redistribute the power of money and ideas by investing a portion of our budget to support the power of Black-led organizations, organizers, and ideas – which are too often ignored, silenced, and appropriated.

-The redistribution of our funding to Black-led organizations is an intentional act of reparations at a time when we must acknowledge both how nonprofit organizations benefit from structural racism, and the role we should play in dismantling it.
-We must reckon with the reality that the organizations that are funded to address challenges impacting Black communities have historically been white-led.
+Thanks to the incredible support of NEC members and funders we have over $300,000 to distribute and that means we can double the impact from last year.
+We will prioritize the Black-led NEC members as a continued intentional act of reparations at a time when we must acknowledge both how nonprofit organizations benefit from structural racism and racial capitalism, and the role we should play in dismantling it.
+We must reckon with the reality that the organizations that are funded to address challenges impacting Black communities have historically been white-led and that the more Black and radical the organizing, the less likely groups have been to historically receive funding.
 This runs against the value of self-determination that is fundamental to the work of building a New Economy.

 The Black NEC Working Group and NEC Staff